Enrolled MassHealth providers can conduct business with MassHealth online via the Provider Online Service Center.

 Q: Will anyone else have access to my organization’s data on the POSC?

-A: Other POSC users will not be able to view your information unless your systems administrator (Primary User) gives him or her access to your information by selecting the Administer Account function on the POSC.
+A: Other POSC users will not be able to view your information unless your systems administrator (Primary User) gives them access to your information by selecting the Administer Account function on the POSC.

 Q: How secure is my information on the POSC site?